wut-dev/blog/_posts/2024-07-05-moving-aws-accounts-within-organizations.md

 * Application Logs - access denied errors while attempting to access AWS resources controlled by resource policies (e.g., S3 buckets)
 * CloudFormation StackSet Logs - monitor the "Deployments" tab of any in-scope stack sets to ensure the stacks are deployed or deleted properly

+## Reverting
+Reverting the move involves simply changing the `parentId` back to the original parent.
+The majority of the above policy considerations should instantly revert back to how they were applied prior to the move.
+However, CloudFormation StackSets may need to be reviewed for possible cleanup, depending on their auto-deploy and retention settings.

 # Checklist

 The checklist below, while not exhaustive, contains a set of checks that can be performed prior to moving an AWS account or OU: